| I

 he put the emphasis upon quality of ministry over quantity,

+and refused to rush the preparation involved.
 He limited the scope of his ministry as well.
 As a friend

 aptly put it, Jesus could have established a Torah study